-- The construction and operations plan or "COP" is an application an offshore wind developer makes to the federal government, specifically BOEM, for a permit to develop offshore wind energy. - The COP presents the project components and potential impacts to the existing environment, which informs the various federal and state permits that US Wind is required to obtain prior to the construction and operation of the project, including the review and eventual decision from BOEM under the National Energy Policy Act (NEPA). - The COP will provide the basis for the analysis of the environmental and socioeconomic effects and operational integrity of a proposed construction, operation, and decommissioning activities. - US Wind's COP includes the full build-out of the Lease area, rather than one particular project. - The Notice of Intent (NOI) to prepare an Environmental Impact Statement (EIS) on US Wind's COP kicks off a 2-year NEPA process.
+- The construction and operations plan or "COP" is an application an offshore wind developer makes to the federal government, specifically BOEM, for a permit to develop offshore wind energy. - The COP presents the project components and potential impacts to the existing environment, which informs the various federal and state permits that US Wind is required to obtain prior to the construction and operation of the project, including the review and eventual decision from BOEM under the National Environmental Policy Act (NEPA). - The COP will provide the basis for the analysis of the environmental and socioeconomic effects and operational integrity of proposed construction, operation, and decommissioning activities. - US Wind's COP considers the full build-out of the Lease area, which would be accomplished through three separate projects, including MarWin, Momentum Wind, and an as yet undefined third project. - BOEM's Draft Environmental Impact Statement (DEIS) on US Wind's COP is a major milestone in the 2-year NEPA process, indicating the company is more than halfway through the federal review process.